-Pers and Berps are almost always self-pollinating in the Pacific Northwest.
-The flowers usually pollinate themselves before they open.
-This means many varieties can be grown close together and still maintain relative seed purity.
-Sometimes though, bumblebees can tear flowers open and introduce other pollen before the flower has self-pollinated.
-This can be viewed either as the exciting birth of a new variety or contamination.
+a new variety or contamination.
 We usually see less than 1 in 100 seeds planted that appear to have been crossed, which is very acceptable to us and even entertaining.
 The potential for crossing is a good reason to grow out many plants of each variety in order to identify and rogue out (or save) off-types.
 Make sure to label these kind of crosses as crosses, not as the original seed variety.

-Fava Beans (Vicia faba) and Runner Beans (Phaseolus coccineus) are both different species from the common bean (Phaseolus vulgaris).
-They are often insect pollinated and will cross easily with other varieties of the same species.
+Fava Beans (Vicia faba) and Runner Beans (Phaseolus coccineus) are both different species from the common bean, (Phaseolus vulgaris).
+They are both insect pollinated and will cross easily with other varieties of the same species.
 Isolate different varieties by planting them at least 300 ft apart.
 Save them as you would the common beans and peas.
 Favas and Runner Beans can be picked when the pods turn brown or black.
 Runner Beans are rot resistant in the pod, so fear no rain.
 Make sure to dry them well once shelled